What does the Title IX Office investigate?

 The types of sexual misconduct that is covered by Title IX include sexual assault, sexual harassment (both when employees are involved in sexual harassment and the a hostile environment type of sexual harassment that denies someone equal educational access), dating violence, domestic violence, stalking, and retaliation for reporting these types of offenses.
 The Title IX office investigates claims of non-consensual sex as well.

-Any person may report sex discrimination, including sexual harassment, whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination (or sexual harassment), in person, by mail, by telephone, or email, using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
+Any person may report sex discrimination, including sexual harassment, whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination (or sexual harassment), in person, by mail, by telephone, or email, using the contact information listed for the Equal Opportunity and Title IX Coordinator, or by any other means that results in the Equal Opportunity and Title IX Coordinator receiving the person’s verbal or written report.